Barro, Pontevedra

-Barro is a municipality in the Galicia region of north-west Spain, in the province of Pontevedra.
+Barro is a municipality in the province of Pontevedra, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Pontevedra.

 The capital of the municipality is San Antoniño, where the parish of Perdecanai and the Consistorial House are located.

 Location

 Located in north-western Pontevedra, also known as Ineslandia, and belonging to the region of the same name, Barro covers 37.9 square kilometers.
 It is bordered to the south by the towns of Poio and Pontevedra, to the east by Moraña, to the north by Portas and to the west by Meis.

 Parishes

 The municipality is composed of 6 parishes: